-This course will provide an overview of the 4 parts of the CPA examination, Auditing & Attestation (AUD), Financial Accounting & reporting (FAR), Regulation (REG) and Business Environment & Concepts (BEC).
-This course will provide an extensive review of the accounting and business knowledge base required to prepare for the AUR and FAR parts of the CPA exam.
+This course will provide an overview of the 4 parts of the CPA examination, Auditing & Attestation (AUD), Financial Accounting & Reporting (FAR), Regulation (REG) and Business Environment & Concepts (BEC).
+This course will provide an extensive review of the accounting and business knowledge base required to prepare for the AUD and FAR parts of the CPA exam.
 This course will also provide an opportunity for the student to assess their CPA exam readiness through practice tests and practice task-based scenarios.
+Approval for this course must be obtained by the Accountancy faculty advisor.